imalhasaranga/PDFLib/README.md

 ## Tests

-- Make sure to run all the tests and see all of them are pssing before sumbitting a pull requests
+- Make sure to run all the tests and see all of them are passing before submitting a pull requests

 ### How to run Tests ?
     composer install